Anthony L. Burrow [curriculum vitae]

 Ravenel Davis

-I am a first-year PhD student in Human Development and Family Studies within the Department of Psychology.
+I am a second-year PhD student in Human Development within the Department of Psychology.
 I hold a B.S. in Psychology from Haverford College and, prior to coming to Cornell, I worked for two years as the Science Associate at the Society for Research in Child Development, where I managed the application and review process for grants and awards.
-My research focuses on the psychological and social precursors to developing a sense of purpose.
-In particular, I am interested in how environment, context, upbringing, and participation in positive youth development programs may influence adolescents' ability to cultivate purpose, ultimately benefiting their health and well-being.
-In my free time, I enjoy spending time being active outdoors and cooking!
+My research interests center around the development of a sense of purpose in life during adolescence and downstream health and well-being outcomes.
+I am especially interested in the relationship between narrative identity and purpose, exploring how individuals make meaning from life experiences, social context, and environmental affordances to inform a sense of future direction.
+In my freetime, I love making pottery, running, cooking, and being outdoors!

 Undergraduate Research Assistants

-I am a sophomore majoring in Human Development with a double minor in Business and Inequality Studies.
-My interests include the intersection of psychology, business, and social impact, harnessing insights from human behavior and decision-making to improve the lives of others and drive success in organizational contexts.
-In addition to working as a research assistant, I am an Assistant Project Manager for TAMID at Cornell, Vice President of Culture & Engagement for Professional Development of Women, and a Human Ecology Ambassador.
+I am a junior majoring in Human Development with minors in Business and Health Policy Studies.
+My interests include the intersection of psychology, business, and public policy, harnessing insights from human behavior and decision-making to improve the lives of others and drive success in organizational contexts.
+In addition to working as a research assistant, I am a Project Manager and Global Director of Consulting for TAMID, Vice President of Culture & Engagement for Professional Development of Women, and a Human Ecology Ambassador.
 As a student-driven to learn about the understanding of human behavior and thinking that leads people to make certain life choices pertaining to purpose and identity, I am eager to use my prior experiences and skills to contribute to research in this field.

 Brooke Kivel